maciejtatol/Amiga2JS/docs/core-engine.md

 The `retroport inspect` command validates the repository's minimal HUNK shape before analysis and accepts either binary input or hexadecimal fixture files.

+The `retroport preflight` command additionally validates the artifact SHA-256 against its manifest and returns the normalized HUNK summary.
+A digest mismatch blocks analysis before any external tool is invoked.

 The `@retroport/reconstruction` package provides a provider-neutral analyst and independent reviewer for the Phase 0 horizontal-movement claim.
 The analyst